sbine/bdgt/README.md

 ## Building the frontend assets
 If you make changes to JS or SCSS files, you'll need to recompile the frontend assets.

-`npm run watch` — to automatically compile changes
+`npm run dev` — to automatically compile changes